jamestomasino/vim-writingsyntax/README.md

-# Adjectives for Vim
+# Writing Syntax for Vim

-Bundle for vim to highlight adjectives.
+Bundle for vim to highlight adjectives, passive language and weasel words.

+## Overview

+This project is inspired by the article [Shell scripts for passive voice, weasel words, and duplicates](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/) by [Matt Might](https://twitter.com/mattmight).
+There have been other vim implementations ([see here](https://github.com/davidbeckingsale/writegood.vim)) but they didn't use a syntax file or address adjective overuse.

 ## Installation